sarah-antillia/EfficientNet-Acute-Promyelocytic-Leukemia/README.md

 <h3>
 <a id="4.1">4.1 Train script</a>
 </h3>
-Please run the following bat file to train our APM efficientnetv2 model by using
+Please run the following bat file to train our APL efficientnetv2 model by using
-<b>AML-APLimages/train</b>.
+<b>AML-APL-Images/train</b>.
 <pre>
 ./1_train.bat
 </pre>